 But you can make money in real estate without being a landlord.
 And you don’t need thousands of dollars to do it, either.
 An investing platform called Fundrise simplifies real estate investing and lets you start with as little as $500.

-My IRA is through Betterment, and it’s easy-peasy to set up.
+My IRA is through Betterment.
 Making regular deposits to your IRA investment is smart, even if you can only afford $20 a month.
 That’s enough to get you started, and you can gradually increase your contributions over time.

 Bonds are another great low-risk investment.
 The government sells Treasury bonds that can pay a higher return than what you might see with a savings account.
 They come with a term that lasts 30 years, making it a great long-term investment option.